patrickbucher/daily-frontend-grind-q4-2024/diary.md

 Later, I realized that I'd rather spend the entire December with TypeScript than rushing through this book like through the last one, but drop Angular for the moment.
-TypeScript is a solid foundation for leearning Angular later on.
+TypeScript is a solid foundation for learning Angular later on.
 And maybe I'll use it during the next term for the programming examples, which will allow me to keep the knowledge warm.

 The entire effort was a bit too rushed: First, I went through _Eloquent JavaScript_ way too fast, and now I'm stuck with two "JavaScript Primer" chapters in the next book.
-I should have planned this differently, i.e. skipping _Eloeuqent JavaScript_ in the first place.
+I should have planned this differently, i.e. skipping _Eloquent JavaScript_ in the first place.
 Anyway, November/December will be reserved for the second book, and if I have time left in late December, I can still do the two Angular chapters in it.